-Discussion fora and chat sessions provide the bases for interaction between student and instructor and participation by students in all courses.
-Participation UCC Online in discussion for accounts for 15 percent of your course work grade - this may include Chat Session participation which will account for an additional 5 percent of the grade.
+Discussion fora and chat sessions provide the bases for interaction between student and instructor and participation by students in all UCC Online courses.
+Participation in discussion fora accounts for 15 percent of your course work grade - this may include Chat Session participation which will account for an additional 5 percent of the grade.
 As students, you are required to check the course assessment sheets which outline various grade ratings that are issued to areas within the course.